 No. Form ST-13 will not be used for purchases made in 2019 and later years.
 If you have a current exemption for 2018, your exemption certificate has automatically been extended through March 31, 2019.
 Be sure to register for your 2019/2020 exemption before your current exemption expires on March 31, 2019.

 What if I have an exemption certificate for 2018?

 If you have an exemption certificate for 2018, your current exemption was automatically extended through March 31, 2019.
 To maintain your exempt status, you must register for your 2019/2020 exemption between January 1, 2019 and March 31, 2019.
 While you may register with the Department to obtain an exemption certificate at any time after March 31, 2019, you will only qualify for the exemption on purchases made on or after your date of registration with the Department.

 How do I request a Small business Energy Exemption Certificate for 2019?

-How long will the 2019 exemption certificate last?
+When will the 2019 exemption certificate expire?

 If you register for an exemption in 2019, it will be good through December 31, 2020, provided there are no changes in the business that would affect eligibility during that time.
 The Department of Revenue will send a reminder to renew your exemption certificate before the end of 2020.